kamill-dev/Number-guessing-game/README.md

-⭐ PYTHON NUMBER GUESSING GAME
+⭐ Python Number Guessing Game (GUI)

-A simple interactive guessing game where the player tries to guess a randomly generated number.
+A fun and interactive number guessing game built with Python Tkinter.
+Try to guess the randomly generated number as quickly as possible while enjoying hints, multiplayer mode, timer, and score tracking.

-🔧 REQUIREMENTS
+🔧 Requirements

-You must have Python installed on your system
+Python 3 installed on your system

+Tkinter (usually comes pre-installed with Python)

-You must have VS Code or any other code editor to run/edit the script
+VS Code or any other code editor to run/edit the script

-▶️ HOW TO USE
+▶️ How to Run

+Open a terminal in the folder containing your script (main.py or number_guessing_gui.py).

-Run the script in your terminal:
+Run the script:

-python "Guessing game.py"
+python main.py

-Enter a number between 1 and 100 when prompted
+Interact with the GUI:

+Enter your guess in the input box

+Press Guess or hit Enter

+Use Hints, Reset Game, Multiplayer, and Scoreboard features

+🚀 Features

+🎲 Random number generation with four difficulty levels: Easy, Medium, Hard, Extreme

+⏱ Timer tracks how long it takes to guess

+🧩 Hints system: parity, range, or divisibility hints (max 3 per game)

+🏆 Scoreboard saves best scores for each difficulty in scores.json

+🔄 Multiplayer mode for two players

+🔔 Cross-platform beep for guesses (Windows winsound or Tkinter bell fallback)

+📊 Guess progress bar shows closeness to the correct number

+🌗 Light/Dark themes for the GUI

+🎮 Gameplay

+Select a difficulty level from the dropdown

+Type a number within the specified range

+Press Guess

-The game will tell you if your guess is too high, too low, or correct
+Feedback will indicate if your guess is too high, too low, or close

-Try to guess the number in as few attempts as possible
+Use Hints if you get stuck (limited to 3 per game)

-The game ends when you guess the correct number
+The game ends when you guess correctly, and your score is updated if it’s a personal best

-🚀 FEATURES

-Random number generation between 1 and 100

-Input validation (only accepts numbers)

-Range checking

-Guess counter to track attempts

-User-friendly feedback messages
+⚙️ Notes

+Score tracking is saved in scores.json automatically

+Works on Windows, Linux, and macOS

+Supports two-player mode, switching turns after each guess

+Timer and progress bar provide live feedback during the game.